Lesson Plans for

 The purpose of this lesson is to activate the background knowledge of the students.

-The best timing for this lesson is just before reading the book.
+The best timing for this lesson is just before reading The Magical Love Box.
 If your students have a shorter attention span, feel free to put a more active activity between the pre-reading activity and the reading of the book.
 You know your students best.

 Chart paper and markers for chart